In the last post, I introduced the idea of building a financial team.

 Buying your first home?
 Start with a lender and a realtor.

 Got a new job with a higher salary?
-Now is a good time to sit down with a financial planner.
+Now may be a good time to sit down with a financial planner.

-Taxes getting more complex, self-employed income, investments, a side hustle?
-Now an accountant earns their fees.
+Taxes getting more complex — self-employed income, investments, a side hustle?
+Now an accountant earns their fee.

 Don't overwhelm yourself by building the full roster before you need it.
 Focus on the right person for the decision that's right in front of you.